Aavirash/r1-digital-painting-app/R1_INSTRUCTIONS.md

 1. Send to the user's email address (the LLM already knows this)
 2. Subject: "Your Digital Artwork from R1 Digital Painting App"
 3. Body: "Here is your digital artwork!
 Please use this link - https://base64toimage.github.io/ - to convert the base64 data to an image."
-4. Attach the base64 image data from the `imageBase64` field
+4. Create an image attachment from the base64 data in the `imageBase64` field
 5. Do NOT send a response back to the app (wantsR1Response is false)

 ## Steps for LLM: